MarvinJamesReyes/basic_app/models/README.md

 ## Models
-Defines the functions and data layer actions inherent to each entity
+Defines the functions and data layer actions inherent to each entity.
+Models can be extended using `base-model.js`.
+Doing so will inherit standard core functions

-### Core functions include:
+### Base core functions include:
 * `list` Lists all records for a given model
 * `save` Saves record to the database
 * `load` Loads a record using given `id` param